Tsuga canadensis 'Pendula'

 A fine evergreen shrub, tall growing and wide spreading with gracefully pendulous branches and fine textured foliage, an unforgettable sight; best used as a solitary specimen; needs organic, acidic soil, adequate moisture and shelter from drying winds

-Weeping Hemlock has dark green foliage which emerges light green in spring.
+Weeping Hemlock is a dwarf conifer which is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has dark green evergreen foliage which emerges light green in spring.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Weeping Hemlock is a multi-stemmed evergreen shrub with a rounded form and gracefully weeping branches.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.